mboben/DM2Book/README.md

 Exercises for Discrete Mathematics a course at the Faculty of Computer and Information Science, University of Ljubljana.

-Gradiva za vaje iz diskretne matematike 2, predmet na Fakulteti za računalništvo in informatiko Univerze v Ljubljani.
+Gradiva za vaje iz diskretne matematike, predmet na Fakulteti za računalništvo in informatiko Univerze v Ljubljani.

 [Link](https://github.com/mboben/DM2Book/blob/build/main.pdf) to the book.